Capital Gold: Programming

 Capital Gold played a range of music, from the 1960s, 1970s and 1980s, and added 1990s music and later.
 The station had a weekly playlist of new material, plus a "Rated And Recommended" list which was chosen by David Jensen.
 The station played classic hits and almost every song played was by a major artist.

 On Saturday morning David Jensen hosted a celebrity and showbiz programme and recent notable guests have included Paul Weller, Jools Holland, Jeremy Irons, Smokey Robinson and Juliette Lewis.
 Every Friday, Saturday and Sunday evenings, Greg Edwards hosted a soul show called Soul Spectrum, the name taken from his Capital show in the 1970s.
 On Sunday mornings from 11:00, a chart rundown show called From the Bottom to the Top featured the top 20 tracks when the featured guest was riding high in the charts.

 Merger with Classic Gold

-Following the merger of Capital Radio plc and GWR Group plc to form GCap Media in 2005, a review of station assets was carried out by Chief Executive Ralph Bernard.
+Following the 2004 merger of Capital Radio plc and GWR Group plc to form GCap Media in 2005, a review of station assets was carried out by Chief Executive Ralph Bernard.
 One of the aims for 2006 was that Capital Gold would be carried on a national digital multiplex – enabling near-nationwide coverage – by the merger between itself and digital-only station Capital Life.
-However, following GCap's purchase of the Classic Gold network in April 2007, the earlier plan was scrapped, and it was decided to merge the two networks to form the 'Gold Network' (this began at 7 p.m. on 3 August 2007).
+However, following GCap's purchase of the Classic Gold network in April 2007, the earlier plan was scrapped, and it was decided to merge the two networks to form the 'Gold Network', and this began at 7 p.m. on 3 August 2007.